 The SLCC is a space of sharing and learning, and our team takes pride in welcoming guests from all over the world to connect with our Squamish and Lil’wat Ambassadors.
-During our temporary closure due to the COVID-19 pandemic, our hearts remained open and eager to continue to share our cultures with you.
+During this World Pandemic, our hearts remain open and eager to continue to share our cultures with you.
 If you cannot visit us in person, the following online resources share our two distinct cultures through audio, video, and hands-on activities.
 All can be enjoyed from the comfort of your own home.